Celtic68/grbUniformOrdering/WeeklyReflection.md

 It doesn't progress my indie project at all, but I completed all project work for all my other classes so the remaining three weeks will be solely focused on my indie project.

+### Week 14 – 12/2/19 through 12/8/19
+#### Tasks Completed

+* Met with Alex and performed peer review
+* Added an issue to Alex's github

+I met with Alex to walk through his application and code - he has really done a very good job with his project.
+I also got his peer review posted as an issue to his repo.

+### Week 15 – 12/9/19 through 12/15/19
+#### Tasks Completed

+* Player Selection for Uniform Ordering is running locally
+*

+This is it - the last push.
+I will not get fully done as I had to prioritize work, but the goal is to try to get as much functionality as possible in this last week and do some clean up.
+First off, I now have the Player Selection piece of Uniform Ordering up and running locally.
+I plan to get the update piece working before I deploy to AWS.